lukaslangrock/scripts/README.md

 # scripts
-some scripts of mine that I find usefull
+This repo conatins some scripts of mine tht I find useful.